A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 The statute does not apply to:

 The bottom line for CHP holders.
-The (b)(5) exemption means alcohol-serving establishments are not off limits to you on the strength of G.S.
-14-269.3.
 You can carry concealed into a restaurant or bar that serves alcohol for on-premises consumption, and into a ticketed event, as long as the premises is not posted against concealed carry.
-A non-resident whose permit is recognized under G.S.
-14-415.24 has the same exemption.
-The (b)(5) carve-out lets you be in the building; it does not let you drink while armed.
-The separate alcohol-while-carrying rule at G.S.
-14-415.11(c2) (no alcohol in your body while carrying concealed) still applies everywhere except your own property.
+The alcohol-while-carrying rule at § 14-415.11(c2) (no alcohol in your blood while you are carrying concealed) still applies; the (b)(5) carve-out lets you be in the building, not lets you drink while armed.

-For non-CHP carriers, no general carve-out exists.
+For non-CHP carriers (open carry without a permit, for example), no general carve-out exists.
 Open carry into a bar or a ticketed event is a Class 1 misdemeanor unless one of the other (b) exemptions applies.

 The named-building statute reads: "It shall be unlawful for any person to possess, or carry, whether openly or concealed, any deadly weapon, not used solely for instructional or officially sanctioned ceremonial purposes in the State Capitol Building, the Executive Mansion, the Western Residence of the Governor, or on the grounds of any of these buildings, and in any building housing any court of the General Court of Justice.
 If a court is housed in a building containing nonpublic uses in addition to the court, then this prohibition shall apply only to that portion of the building used for court purposes while the building is being used for court purposes."